Cool, Calm, Clear: The Traditional Chinese Medicine Approach to Acne

 Before we dive into the different types of acne in Chinese Medicine and our Chinese Medicine Approach to Acne, let’s take a closer look at what acne really is.
 Acne is a skin condition that occurs at the pilosebaceous unit, the area where the hair bulb, hair shaft, and sebaceous gland meet.

 The result?
-Breakouts – usually in the form of either whiteheads or blackheads.
-In more serious cases, however, inflammation can cause the acne to develop into deeper lesions such as papules, pustules, nodules, or cysts.
+Breakouts whether whiteheads or blackheads.
+In many serious cases, inflammation develops acne into deeper lesions such as papules, pustules, nodules, or cysts.

 Conventional dermatology theory views acne as a skin condition mostly related to hormone imbalances or genetics.
-Other issues, like exposure to grease or oils as well as excess friction or pressure on the skin, are also considered potential causes.
+Other problems, such as exposure to grease or oils and increase friction or pressure on the skin, can lead to potential causes.

 Acne According to Chinese Medicine Theory